4 - 04.1

-- The illegal possession of alcoholic beverages and/or disorderly conduct due to inebriation are violations that will result in disciplinary action.
+- The illegal use, possession, and distribution of alcoholic beverages and/or disorderly conduct due to inebriation are violations that will result in disciplinary action.
 Any individual involved with the sale or consignment of alcoholic beverages to minors is engaged in illegal activity and appropriate disciplinary action will be taken.

-- The organization must require identification and proof of age before serving beer and malt-based coolers; only those twenty-one or over can be permitted to consume beer.
+- The organization must require identification and proof of age before serving beer; only those twenty-one and above can be permitted to consume beer.

 - Service and sale of beer ceases at one a.m., or at the time designated on the alcohol waiver (at least one hour before the end of the event).

-- No beer may leave the registered party location.
+- No beer may leave the registered event location.

-- Room capacity of the registered party location must be adequate in regard to expected attendance; only public areas of the hall or cafeterias may be utilized.
+- Room capacity of the registered event location must be adequate in regard to expected attendance; only public areas of the hall or dining area may be utilized.
 The organization will be responsible for damage and breakage of university property or violations of state and/or university regulations.